zsk612/tp/docs/DeveloperGuide.md

      1. Based on the parsed input, `WorkoutManager` calls `CommandLib` to return the correct Command Object `EditWS`.
 1. Executing Command
     1. `WorkoutManager` calls `EditWS.execute()` with the rest of parsed input.
     3. `EditWS` calls `PastRecordList.edit()` to locate the file.
 If the does not exist, the action is aborted.
-Else, `PastRecordList` updates the meta information of the file.
+Else, `PastRecordList` updates the meta information of the file and write to local storage.
 The file path will be returned.
     4. `EditWS` creates a new `WorkoutSession` Object with the file path. `WorkoutSession` is initilised by loading the data in the file.
     5.  `EditWS` calls `workoutSession.workoutSessionStart()` so that user start editing this session.
     6. After user exits this workout, `WorkoutManager` returns a `CommandResult`.